cburdine/materials-ml-workshop/_sources/data_types/python_data_types.md

 ## List and Tuple operations

-So far, the `list` and `tuple` types may seem to have essentially the functionality.
+So far, the `list` and `tuple` types may seem to have essentially the same functionality.
 When we introduced these data types, we mentioned that the key difference was that lists are _mutable_ data types, whereas tuples are _immutable_.
-This means that the values of lists can be modified, but the values of tuples cannot be modified (at least, not without creating an entirely new tuple with the modified value).
+This means that the values of lists can be modified, but the values of tuples cannot be modified.

 We can modify a specific element in a list using list indexing combined with the asignment operator `=`: